caldeyy/caldeyy.github.io/README.md

 # About me
 Hi!
 My name is Edoardo and I'm a Master's student at the Technical University of Munich, where I'm studying Mathematics in Science and Engineering.
 I recently graduated from Bocconi University with a Bachelor's degree in Mathematical and Computing Sciences for Artificial Intelligence.
-I'm deeply passionate about mathematics and algorithms, and my main interests are optimization, graph theory, computational biology, and graph machine learning.
+I'm deeply passionate about mathematics and algorithms, and my main interests are optimization and graph theory.

-My ambition is to work in the field of bioinformatics, as I find this path to be both intriguing and purposeful, and I'm convinced that I can make a large positive impact by applying my skills in this area.
+My ambition is to apply my expertise in mathematical optimization to interesting real-world problems.

-I'm currently working as a student researcher at Bocconi under the guidance of Professor Francesca Buffa.
+I'm currently working as a student researcher in Machine Learning at Bocconi under the guidance of Professor Francesca Buffa.

-When I'm not coding or mathing around, you can find me practicing martial arts, playing chess, or watching football.
+When I'm not coding or mathing around, you can find me practicing martial arts, playing chess, hiking, or watching football.

 ---